USA pavilion at Expo 2010

-Despite the US being one of the last countries to sign a participation agreement with the Shanghai Expo, the USA pavilion at Expo 2010 in Shanghai, China became one of the most visited national pavilions at the six-month Expo.
+The USA Pavilion was a pavilion at Expo 2010 in Shanghai, China.
+It represented the United States and was one of the most visited pavilions during the event.

 Attendance

 As of August 31, 2010, the pavilion reported that attendance had surpassed 4.7 million and was averaging more than 41,000, people per day.
-On September 30, 2010, the pavilion welcomed its 6 million+ visitor.
+On September 30, 2010, the pavilion welcomed its 6 millionth visitor.
 By the end of October, the USA Pavilion had received 7.3 million visits.

 Reception

 The Chinese media reported that the pavilion's content and message left visitors to the pavilion with a lasting and memorable impression of "U.S. Spirit."

 According to a Fudan University poll commissioned by the USA Pavilion, the pavilion was well liked by Chinese visitors.
 The Fudan University research study, posted October 14, 2010 on PRNewswire, found that the USA Pavilion met high visitor expectations and generated positive perceptions of Americans.
 In the study, 95 percent of respondents felt their visit to the USA Pavilions was worth the "time and effort" and 93.4 percent thought it was a good representation of the "American spirit."